Bold is better in cancer research, education, and patient care

 Critical resources supporting this position include a one teraFLOP/s supercomputer dedicated to bioinformatics, the world’s only normal breast tissue biobank, a fully annotated breast cancer tissue microarray containing ~600 samples with a minimum of 10-year follow-up, >2 billion medical records, active genomics projects, and a robust graduate training program.
 The Vera Bradely Center has over 30 research and clinical faculty with expertise spanning basic breast cancer biology, screening and prevention, as well as first-in-human and late-stage clinical trials.
 Program members focus on several broad themes including cellular hierarchy of the normal breast, cell signaling, genomic/epigenomic regulation, therapeutic individualization, biologic basis for disparities in breast cancer, and the impact of treatment on bone and muscle.
 The successful candidate is expected to establish independent research program, collaborate with other investigators, and participate in the activities of the cancer center and the department.
 Outpatient clinics will be located at an IU Health facility in central Indiana or at the Eskenazi Hospital, the six-largest public safety net hospital, located in Indianapolis on the Academic Medical Center main campus.

-As the nation’s largest medical school, IUSM is committed to being an institution that not only reflects the diversity of the learners we teach and the patient populations we serve, but also pursues the values of diversity, equity and inclusion that inform academic excellence.
-We desire candidates who enhance our representational diversity, as well as those whose work contributes to equitable and inclusive learning and working environments for our students, staff, and faculty.
-IUSM strives to take an anti-racist stance, regularly evaluating and updating its policies, procedures, and practices to confer equitable opportunities for contribution and advancement for all members of our community.
-We invite individuals who will join us in our mission to advance racial equity to transform health and wellbeing for all throughout the state of Indiana.
+IUSM is committed to being an institution that reflects the learners we teach and the patient populations we serve and pursues the values of equity and inclusion that inform academic excellence.
+We desire candidates whose work contributes to equitable and inclusive learning and working environments for our learners, staff, and faculty.
+We invite individuals who will join us in our mission to improve health equity and well-being for all throughout the state of Indiana.

 IU School of Medicine provides concierge and dual career services to assist new faculty with their personal or family’s relocation needs.